fmerg/pymerkle/docs/api.rst

     tree = MerkleTree(algorithm='sha256')

-``SqliteTree`` is a persistent implementation using a SQLite database as leaf storage and is intended for local leightweight applications:
+``SqliteTree`` is a persistent implementation using a SQLite database as storage and is intended for leightweight applications:

 .. code-block:: python